from-explore/Porto/README.md

 They are completely optional Components.
 (You can use them only when you need them, based on your App needs):

-Middlewares - Service Providers - Events - Commands - DB Migrations - DB Seeders - Data Factories - Contracts...
+Middlewares - Task Providers - Events - Commands - DB Migrations - DB Seeders - Data Factories - Contracts...